leifhacks/Decoding-LPN/ReadMe.txt

 Naive	// 0=with May-Ozerov Nearest Neighbor 1=without..	(only BJMM + Our algorithm, Standard: 0)
 m		// depth of the binary search tree (possible values: 2,3,4, Standard: 2) WC		// 1=Worst Case over all omega,k 0=Best Case over all omega,k (Standard: 1)
-Precise // 1=High Precision for paramerters, 2=Low Precision (only BJMM + Our algorithm, Standard: 1)
+Precise // 1=High Precision for parameters, 0=Low Precision (only BJMM + Our algorithm, Standard: 1)
+Single	// 1=check only one set of parameters
 LPN		// 1=LPN instance, 0= No LPN (Standard: 0)
 LPNk	// k for LPN (Standard: 512)
 LPNtau	// tau for LPN (Standard: 0.25)